chaoskagami/scangrab/README.md

  * FoolSlide
  * Mangapark

+Some of the scrapers accept an extra parameter of a filter.
+The modules supporting this:
+ * Batoto (Extra: Language)

 This is open source software relased under the terms of GPLv3.
 Read COPYING.

 To be honest, the reason I originally coded this was Dynasty Scans' nonsense "five zips a day" limit.
 By viewing the images standalone, I'm already downloading more data than the zip.
 Also, disatisfaction in general with hakuneko - Adding more sources is impossible, because it consists of far too much GUI code.